jarlathkelly/jarlath-connacht-queue/README.md

 ```
 Rest service resources will then be available at http://localhost:8080/

 Use a rest Client to Test the endpoints.
 I use Postman.
+See https://www.getpostman.com/

 ##  Endpoints & Usage
 1. An endpoint for adding a Work Order to the queue (enqueue).
 This endpoint accepts two parameters, the ID to enqueue and the time at which the ID was added to the queue.